 However, mattress covers fail to address two important issues:

-Bed bugs are not created from nothing.
+Bed bugs are not created from anything.
 Everyone does not have them, like dust mites.
-YOU must introduce them into your own environment.
+YOU must introduce them to your own environment.
 So a mattress cover will not prevent them from making a home in your home.
 You must be vigilant in keeping them out.

 However, if it will give you peace of mind and you choose to buy one anyway, here are a few thoughts.

 Buy the most expensive one you can find – a flimsy ripped cover will truly spoil your bed bug removal efforts.
 (Personally I do not relish the idea of sleeping on a bed of starving vampires.)

 As a bed bug removal expert, your mattress cover will make my job easier.
 It will show me more easily that you have an infestation and it will prevent bed bugs from harboring in your box spring, which can make it hard to find a live one.

 Lastly, if you have an infestation, mattress covers and/or throwing out your mattress won't solve your problem.
 In fact, heat treatment can help you save EVERYTHING you have in your home or business without contaminating your space with pesticides.
 The heat will sterilize all the furniture, the rug, everything.